felixbrock/lemon-agent/README.md

 ### Install the Lemon AI Client

-To use Lemon AI in your Python project just run:
+To use Lemon AI in your Python project just import the corresponding module:

 ```bash
 pip install lemonai